syntasso/instruqt-kubecon/07-deploy-your-website/assignment.md

 That is because the code asks to create a deployment, but there already is one in the cluster.
 Next you will see how to deal with this issue.

+> 💡These log lines will repeat a lot because the reconcile loop retries on failure.
+This is fine to leave, but you can use `ctrl+c` again to stop them if it is distracting.

 📕 Summary
 ==============

 In this challenge you added a more realistic use case for your controller by asking it to deploy a website for you.

-But this quickly resulted in more work to be done to handle when a deployment already exists.
+But this quickly resulted in more things to do (🥁) to handle when a deployment already exists.
 Don't worry, that is coming up next!